-There were no reported Hate Crimes for the year 2019

-There were no reported Hate Crimes for the year 2020
+There were no reported Hate Crimes for the year 2019 There were no reported Hate Crimes for the year 2020 There were no reported Hate Crimes for the year 2021

 Off Campus Organizations Crimes and Safety Hazard Monitoring

 Bronx Community College has no facilities for housing or sleeping and no off-campus student organizations.
 Some students find housing off campus through local real estate agents.
 There are no recognized student organizations with off-campus locations, Bronx Community College does not monitor or use local police to monitor the activities of student organizations off-campus.